This August, the Gut Cancer Foundation is raising awareness of stomach cancer - its risk factors, symptoms, and the urgent need for early detection.

 If you have any of these symptoms for a prolonged period, or think you may be at risk, see your GP.

-Sign up to receive the latest updates on stomach cancer funding, research, news and advocacy, or join us on social media:
+Sign up to receive updates to you inbox on stomach cancer funding, research, news and advocacy, or join us on social media:

 How does Gut Cancer Foundation help?